|Dr. Ninos Pierre Malek

 My father is Assyrian (from Iran) and my mother is from Ecuador.
 I was born in San Jose, California on August 23, 1971.
 I speak Assyrian and Spanish and I have studied some Italian.

-I graduated from Santa Teresa High School in 1989.
+I graduated from Santa Teresa High School, located in San Jose, in 1989.
 I then attended San Jose State University.

-While at San Jose State University, I was a member of Theta Chi Fraternity, the Speech and Debate Team, and student government as Interfraternity Council President in 1993.
+While at San Jose State University, I was a member of Theta Chi fraternity and the Speech and Debate Team.
+I also served in student government as Interfraternity Council President in 1993.
 I graduated with my B.A. in 1995.

-After graduating from college, I entered the M.A. program in Applied Economics at San Jose State University.
+I then entered the M.A. program in Applied Economics at San Jose State University.
 I earned the M.A. in December 1997.
-After a short time of substitute teaching, I started teaching full-time at Valley Christian High School in San Jose in April 1998.
+After a short time of substitute teaching at local public schools, I started teaching full-time at Valley Christian High School in San Jose in April 1998.
 At the beginning of the fall 1999-2000 academic year I also started teaching economics during the evenings and weekends at San Jose State University and De Anza College.
 I did this until I left California in August 2003 to pursue the Ph.D. at George Mason University in Fairfax, Virginia.
 During the summer breaks, I would return to California and teach economics at De Anza College.
-After completing my coursework at GMU, I returned to California permanently in 2006 and began teaching full-time at Valley Christian High School and part-time at San Jose State University and De Anza College while completing my dissertation.
-In 2010, I earned the Ph.D. in Economics.
+After completing my coursework at GMU, I returned to California permanently in 2006 and began teaching full-time again at Valley Christian High School and part-time again at San Jose State University and De Anza College, while completing my dissertation.
+In May 2010 I graduated from George Mason University with my Ph.D. in Economics.

-I got married in June 2013 and my wife is a public school elementary teacher.
+I am married and my wife is a public school elementary teacher.

 I enjoy traveling and learning about other places and cultures.
-I have seen most of the United States from our major cities to the middle of nowhere--especially since I completed a cross-country drive from Washington D.C. to San Jose (going through Virginia, Tennessee, Arkansas, Oklahoma, Texas, New Mexico, Arizona, and Nevada) in April 2006.
-I also have been to Fairbanks, Alaska.
-In addition, I have been to Canada (Calgary), Mexico (Ensenada), The Bahamas (Nassau), and the following several countries in Europe on five separate occasions (fall 1997; summers 2001, 2002, 2003; and winter 2014): Ireland, Scotland, England, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Switzerland, Portugal, Spain, and Italy.
+I have seen most of the United States from our major cities to the middle of nowhere--especially since I completed a cross-country drive from Washington D.C. to San Jose (going through Virginia, Tennessee, Arkansas, Oklahoma, Texas, New Mexico, Arizona, Nevada, and California) in April 2006.
+I have even visited Fairbanks, Alaska.
+As for traveling abroad, I have been to Canada (Calgary), Mexico (Ensenada), The Bahamas (Nassau), and the following several countries in Europe on five separate occasions (fall 1997; summers 2001, 2002, 2003; and winter 2014): Ireland, Scotland, England, France, Belgium, The Netherlands, Germany, Czech Republic, Austria, Switzerland, Portugal, Spain, and Italy.